power-grid-lib/pglib-opf/README.md

 # Power Grid Lib - Optimal Power Flow

 This benchmark library is curated and maintained by the [IEEE PES Task Force on Benchmarks for Validation of Emerging Power System Algorithms](https://power-grid-lib.github.io/) and is designed to evaluate a well established version of the the AC Optimal Power Flow problem.
-An introductory video is available [here](https://youtu.be/fC3hzddCJ2c).
-Specifically, these cases are designed for benchmarking algorithms that solve the following Non-Convex Nonlinear Program,
+This [introductory video](https://youtu.be/fC3hzddCJ2c) and [detailed report](https://arxiv.org/abs/1908.02788) present the motivations and goals of this benchmark library.
+In particular, these cases are designed for benchmarking algorithms that solve the following Non-Convex Nonlinear Program,

 &nbsp;
 ![The Mathematical Model of the Optimal Power Flow Problem](MODEL.png?raw=true "Optional Title")